durgasaranyu/HierRTLBench/README.md

 ### `evaluate_syntax.py`

 Checks iverilog syntax for all generated outputs and computes per-module and overall pass rates.
+Each hierarchical submodule is compiled together with its dedicated testbench (`tb_<name>.v`) when one is found under `--tb_dir`.

 ```
 usage: evaluate_syntax.py [-h] [--hier_dir DIR] [--unified_dir DIR]